Azure/ResourceModules/docs/wiki/PipelinesDesign.md

 #### Static module validation

 This static validation executes the tests documented in the [testing](./Testing) section.
 Without diving into to much detail, we test aspects like a proper ReadMe documentation, a proper module folder structure, a minimum number of refresh of the leveraged of API versions and the like.
+For example, each resource's API version is compared with those currently available on Azure.
+Accepted are both the latest 5 versions (including preview versions) as well as the latest 5 non-preview versions.

 #### Simulated deployment validation